technovangelist/katacoda-scenarios/k8s3/step1.md

      value: "true"
   </code></pre>

   You need to make sure the indent level is correct.
 All of the **- name:** keys under **env:** should be at the same level.

+5. Apply your new datadog-agent yaml file:
+  `kubectl apply -f k8s-yaml-files/datadog-agent.yaml`{{execute}}

+  Note that this is applying without first deleting due to the **updateStrategy** being set to **RollingUpdate**

-You can verify that everything works by running a variation on a command we used earlier:
+6. You can verify that everything works by running a variation on a command we used earlier:

   `kubectl exec $(kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep datadog) -- agent status`{{execute}}